radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/create-environments.md

 #### Password

 Select a password by either entering your chosen password in the space provided, or by selecting the **Generate** button to have a password automatically generated for you.
-This is the password for the administrative super user account (cn=directory manager).
-The administrative super user set here is the break glass account for the Radiant Logic service and should be used as such.
-It is not recommended to use this account for general purpose access.
-Also note that LDAP password policies defined in RadiantOne are not enforced for this account.
-Maintaining a break glass account that cannot be locked out is essential for ensuring uninterrupted emergency access to the RadiantOne service during incidents such as misconfigurations, authentication failures, or security breaches that might otherwise prevent all administrators from regaining control of an environment.

-> Passwords must be a minimum of 12 characters, contain at least 1 special character, contain lower and upper case letters, and contain at least 1 number.

-Depending on the complexity and strength of your password, you will receive a notification that your password is "Weak", "Fair", "Good", or "Strong".
-It is recommended that you adjust the password until you receive a "Strong" rating.
-Adjust your password accordingly to ensure you have entered a strong password before proceeding to the confirmation step.

-To confirm your password, reenter or copy and paste your password in the confirmation space provided.
-If you selected to have a password automatically generated, the password will also automatically populate in the confirmation text box.
+To confirm your password, reenter your password in the confirmation space provided.
+If you selected to have a password automatically generated, use the copy icon to the right of the field to copy it, then paste it into the confirmation field.

 ![image description](Media/password.png)